I5UCC/MelonAutoLaunch/README.md

 Please be aware that usage of mods breaks ToS of games like VRChat and can lead to ban.
 Use at your own risk.

+# Current Issues

+- CloseOnQuit programs close every time Melonpreferences are saved instead every time the application is closed.
+  - OnApplicationQuit() doesnt seem to be called when the application is closed.

 # Usage
 To add a program to your Autolaunch, you need to edit the [GameFolder]/UserData/AutoStartConfig.json file.
 This file is being generated right when you start the game with the mod installed for the first time. <br>
 It looks as follows: